 - The selection policy will also be used to select athletes for the National Squad

 The BASS program is designed to provide the appropriate support to ensure that athletes and teams can perform at maximal potential and achieve international success.
-Badminton is catagorised by the AIS as an Emerging Sport that can contribute long term (2018 and beyond) to the Winning Edge aims.
+Badminton is catagorised by the AIS as an Prospective Sport that can contribute long term (2018 and beyond) to the Winning Edge aims.
 The aim of Badminton Australia program is to identify and prepare athletes to:

 - Win medals supported by 4th-8th placements at Olympics, World Championships and Commonwealth Games